williamwight/MediaEdgeTimelines/README.md

-# Media Edge API Timelines
+# Use case: Media Edge API timelines

-This guide provides examples of media sessions tracked with the Media Edge API service.
-The first example is of a media session with two chapters separated by an ad break.
-The second example is of a media session with a buffer state and a pause.
+This guide provides two use-case examples of media sessions tracked with the Media Edge API service, as follows:

+1. Two chapters separated by an ad break
+2. A buffer state and a pause

 ## Session with two chapters separated by an ad break